ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_carbon_cycle.rst

   (cSoil vs. cVeg)

-In addition, performance metrics are calculated for all variables using the performance metric diagnostics (see details in section :numref:`nml_perfmetrics`).
+In addition, performance metrics are calculated for all variables using the performance metric diagnostics (see details in section :ref:`nml_perfmetrics`).
 This however applies only to variables on a regular grid (i.e., not to fgco2), as irregular grids are not yet supported by the performance "*mwtr*".